 What is the methodology involved in moving from technical firearms training into application in the training environment?

-I had a few friends ask me a two-part question “What is the methodology involved in moving from technical firearms training into application in the training environment?” and “What is an example of training environments for firearms training?”
+In this blog, we’ll cover taking your shooting skills to The next level.
+A few friends asked me a two-part question “What is the methodology involved in moving from technical firearms training into application in the training environment?” and “What is an example of training environments for firearms training?”

-A perfect example for the first question I’d refer to us old school guys that have taken drivers education when we were in high school.
+A perfect example for the first question I’d refer to us old school guys that have taken driver’s education when we were in high school.
 When we start Drivers Ed, we sit in a class and learn about driving, defensive driving, situational awareness, and the laws.
-We then move to driving in a simulator where your mistakes do not impact the general populace.
+We then move to drive in a simulator where our mistakes do not impact the general populace.
 Start actual driving and testing for your license to make sure you have a firm grasp on all said skills above.

 When do you move to Firearms Application Training?